raywo/MMM-PublicTransportHafas/README.md

 ![Time with delay](img/time_with_delay.png) ![Time without delay](img/time_without_delay.png)

 Delays are displayed as red.
 No delay or negative delays (the transport will arrive early) are displayed in green.
 If you want to customize that include the classes `pthHasDelay` and `pthIsTooEarly` in your custom css file and make the appropriate settings.

+## Special Thanks

+* [Michael Teeuw](https://github.com/MichMich) for inspiring me and many others to build a MagicMirror module.
+* [Jannis Redmann](https://github.com/derhuerst) for creating the most useful [hafas-client](https://github.com/derhuerst/hafas-client) library which provides the data for this module.
+* The community of magicmirror.builders for help in the development process and all contributors for finding and fixing errors in this module.

+## Contributing

+If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/raywo/MMM-PublicTransportHafas/issues) in this repository.